Actors Headshots advice from Carl Proctor CDG.

 What makes a good headshot?

-I think that all photos should look real and organic, not posed or deliberate.
+All photos should look real and organic, not posed or deliberate.
 A relaxed and natural looking photo gives the impression that you very probably look like that in the flesh.
 If your main shot is engaging and energised, the casting director is more likely to click and view the other images in the Spotlight folio.
 Some photographers are now trying to give a lot of their shots more of the feel or look of being a still from film or TV and want to move on from a traditional a studio lit / ‘having my photo taken’ look.

 Range

-have range, and many can be as convincingly edgy as they can be friendly and much in between.
+I think that a good main shot should have a warm confidence (confident, capable and pleasant to work with).
+In some cases, it can make an actor look as much like a friendly person as it can someone not to be messed with.
+However, you no longer need one shot to say it all.
+Most actors have range, and many can be as convincingly edgy as they can be friendly and much in between.
 So, for the Spotlight folio you need a few good headshots that show genuine range.
 An agent can then choose which photo to attach to a submission.
 A photo that has nothing of the feel of the character that you are being suggested for might get you overlooked.
-I was told recently of a photographer who tells clients that all of their photos should have a neutral expression so that a director or casting director can project what he/she is looking for onto your face.
+I was told recently of a photographer who tells clients that all of their photos should have a neutral expression so that a director or casting director can project what they are looking for onto your face.
 This is clearly very bad advice and is very likely to lead to all your photos having the same blank expression.
 The same expression in different tops, isn’t range.
 To get real range, you might do some shots standing, some sitting, looking away, captured, some outside, different settings, different framing, different light, landscape as well as portrait crops.
-Some looking warm, smiling, serious, edgy, hard, professional etc, etc, whist always still looking real and organic and not posed or forced.
+Some looking warm, smiling, serious, edgy, hard, professional etc, etc, whist always still looking relaxed and organic and not posed or forced.
 Some can look like a still from a film, others can look like you don’t know that you are being photographed.
 All of this is easy to get in one session of the right length, but not if all the photos are taken with you standing up, face on to the camera and staring down the lens.
 This isn’t likely to get range, nor is it conducive to you being relaxed and natural looking.
-There are some photographers who take great portraits or shots of actors in production
+There are some photographers who take great portraits or shots of actors in production or on set, but in their actors’ headshot work, we sometimes see the same old, standard, images with very little range beyond most looking serious / humourless and one or two with a smile.
+Take charge if this is how the session seems to be going, or you might not go away with the range that casting directors / potential employers will want to see.
+I think there is too big a separation between actors headshots and portraiture.
+Different looks are important to help to show your full range as an actor, but images that capture your personality and uniqueness, are equally important.

 Crops

 The right crop of a photo can increase its impact immensely.
 Cropping is quick and easy so I think a photographer should be prepared to give you more than just one crop of a photo.
 A lot of wider crops show us far too much of the background and don’t draw us to your face.
 10 x 8 need not be seen as the norm any more as actors and agents are increasingly choosing different crops.
-Longer and narrower often looks better with mid or full-length shots.
+Longer and narrower often looks better, particularly with mid or full-length shots.
 Spotlight don’t insist on 10 x 8.

 Landscape crops

 Widely used in America and Europe, landscape shots are useful as they look more like a still from a film or TV screen.
 Ideally a photographer will include a few on the contact sheets and be prepared to give you them as well as the standard portrait crops at no extra cost.
-I often prefer
+I often prefer closer crops but be sure that your photographer doesn’t take the shots too tightly, as you can’t then go wider if you want to.
+More about crops below.

 Portrait Style

-French Style?
+French Style

 What can a good headshot do for me?